bauhouse/extensions/README.markdown

 The sole purpose of this repository is to maintain a collection of all the Symphony CMS extensions available from the official [Downloads](http://symphony-cms.com/downloads/) page or any other extensions that are being developed on GitHub, whether officially released or not.

 To keep your collection up-to-date, just update the submodules.
+(Make sure your `.git/config` file matches the submodule list at the bottom of this README to avoid any errors.)

 	git submodule update --init